yazz/VisualJS/README.md

         (c/div nil
             (c/h2 nil "Coils")
             "Hello World"))

+You may wonder what the **c/** is for.
+This is for the Coils namespace, defined with Om at the top of every Clojurescript file:

+    [om.core          :as om :include-macros true]
+    [om.dom           :as dom :include-macros true]

 4) press press Ctrl-Alt-Enter and the view should swap out the whole page with the text "Hello world" in the web browser, no browser reload required!

 We actually cheated in the above example as we edited the Coils framework itself, but it was just to get you to make a change as fast as possible.
 In an actual applicaiton we would ask you to make another file for your own GUI components